John Gear Law Office & Salem Consumer Law 503-569-7777

 -- Samuel Johnson

-If you hire us to handle a case suitable for a contingent fee arrangement, we still collect the initial consult fee, but we apply it towards your case costs deposit (usually $500 - $1,000).
+If you hire this office for case where a contingent fee arrangement makes sense, I still require the initial consult fee, but then apply it towards your case costs deposit (which is generally in the range of $500 - $1,000 for smaller cases).

 In this practice, we mainly help people who are having problems as consumers or employees, and elders (or families with elders) with estate planning or life care issues.